tuchandra/scheduling/README.md

 ## Getting Started (for future schedulers)
 ### Pulling data from WhenToWork
 Go to WhenToWork, and log in with the `lc2` account.
 In the top menu, `Schedules`, click `Availability / Coverage View`.
 Make sure to navigate to a week where everyone will have their prefs active (i.e., the first full week of the quarter).
+In the top right, select `TSC Hours` for `Display Time`.
 Click on the `Mon` tab, and open the page source.
 Around line 800 or so (as of August 2016), you should see employees' names, position names, and some numbers enclosed in `<script>` tags.

 Look for something in this format: